Axinom/drm-quick-start-android/README.md

 # Device compatibility

 This project is compatible with devices running Android 4.4 or newer.
-This project is **not** compatible with the Android emulator.

 # How to run the application